pepmartinez/keuss/docusaurus/docs/04-Usage/06-Pipelines/03-building.md

    * `builder`: an already initialized builder object, as in `factory.builder ().pipeline (name)`
    * `done`: a function to call when the pipeline is ready, or an error arises.
 Expects to be `fn (err, pipeline)`
 2. Each of the strings in the `array_of_bootstrap_code` is executed in the VM
 3. Each of the strings in the `array_of_setup_code` is executed in the VM.
-It is expected to eventually call `done` with the error or the finished pipeline (`done`is accesible in the context)
+It is expected to eventually call `done` with the error or the finished pipeline (`done`is accessible in the context)

-The whole idea is to prepare all the needed code for processors' functions in the `array_of_bootstrap_code`, then create the pipeline in the `array_of_setup_code`, calling the `done` function whith the created pipeline
+The whole idea is to prepare all the needed code for processors' functions in the `array_of_bootstrap_code`, then create the pipeline in the `array_of_setup_code`, calling the `done` function with the created pipeline

 You can find a full example [here](https://github.com/pepmartinez/keuss/tree/master/examples/pipelines/fromRecipe)